New from ACTIVE: Check out our latest products here

 Step-by-Step Guide to Stabilizing Your RV

 A level ground is crucial and will provide a solid foundation for your RV.
-It’ll also help minimize swaying or rocking while parked.
+Not only that but it will also help minimize swaying or rocking while parked.

-Once the RV is positioned on these, use a bubble level or an onboard system to verify its levelness.
+Once the RV is properly positioned, use a bubble level or an onboard system to verify its levelness.

-Deploying manual stabilizer jacks, like scissor jacks, can be as easy as using a cordless drill with the correct size socket or a ratchet.
+Deploy manual stabilizer jacks using a cordless drill with the correct size socket or ratchet.

 The key is to tighten them firmly but not excessively to avoid damage.
-Also, ensure that the jacks have a solid and firm contact with the ground.
+Also, make sure the jacks have a solid and firm contact with the ground.
 Overextending can cause unnecessary strain or damage to the jacks.

 For maximum effectiveness, chocks should be snug against the tire tread and placed on firm ground.

-For dual-axle RVs, chocks must be used on both the front and back side of the tire to prevent any movement.
+For dual-axle RVs, chocks must be used on both the front and back side of the tire to prevent any movement.ear, secure the wheels with chocks.

 Popular RV Stabilizers and Their Benefits